 Respect Applicant Privacy

 Respecting applicant privacy rights is paramount throughout the background check process.
 Employers should collect and handle applicant information carefully, ensuring confidentiality and security.
-It’s essential to obtain written consent from applicants before initiating background checks and to use the information obtained solely for employment-related purposes.
-Additionally, employers should provide applicants with clear information about their rights regarding the disclosure and use of their personal information.
+It's essential to obtain written consent from applicants before initiating background checks and to use the information obtained solely for employment-related purposes.
+Additionally, employers should provide applicants with clear information about their rights regarding disclosing and using their personal information.

 Maintain Compliance with State and Federal Laws